 It is clear that Woodside will not cut emissions on its own - the corporation is actively working to grow them by developing new gas projects.
+That's why we need a strong Safeguard Mechanism that forces major polluters like Woodside to start cutting carbon emissions, for a safer climate.

-3. Anglo American
+Anglo American

-Emissions: 31.6 million tonnes CO2 since 2016 - equivalent to those of 1.6 million Australians in a year
+Emissions: 31.6 million tonnes CO2 since 2016 equivalent to those of 1.6 million Australians in a year